vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 ## Introduction

-Installing [Tanzu Application Platform](https://tanzu.vmware.com/application-platform) (TAP) locally is a bit more involved than some other development tools that you’re used to but it's totally worth it.
-That’s because Tanzu Application Platform is 'DevOps in a box,' with all the rich functionality you’d expect from such an offering.
+Installing [VMware Tanzu Application Platform](https://tanzu.vmware.com/application-platform) locally is a bit more involved than some other development tools that you’re used to, but it's totally worth it.
+That’s because Tanzu Application Platform is "DevOps in a box".
+With all the rich functionality you’d expect from such an offering.
 Installed on the public cloud or in a private data center, Tanzu Application Platform offers a modular, application-aware platform that abstracts Kubernetes and can serve the needs of hundreds of developers at the same time.

-Stick with this tutorial and you’ll be part of an exclusive group of trailblazing developers who've tried TAP and experienced its modern software supply-chain, effortless Kubernetes application scheduling, and serverless computing capabilities first-hand.
+Stick with this tutorial and you’ll be part of an exclusive group of trailblazing developers who've tried Tanzu Application Platform and experienced its modern software supply-chain, effortless Kubernetes application scheduling, and serverless computing capabilities first-hand.
 Let’s get started!

 {{% callout %}}
 The steps below have been tested with Tanzu Application Platform version 1.0.2 of  (the most current at the time of writing).
 The official documentation for Tanzu Application Platform can be found [here](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-overview.html).